stsaz/fmedia/README.txt

 ---------------
 OVERVIEW
 ---------------
-fmedia is a fast asynchronous media player/recorder/converter for Windows and Linux.
+fmedia is a fast asynchronous media player/recorder/converter for Windows, Linux and FreeBSD.
 Its goal is to provide smooth playback even if input device is very slow and unresponsive.
 The architecture allows to extend the functionality of the application in any way: adding a new audio input/output format, a new DSP filter or even a new GUI.  fmedia is very small and fast: it has low CPU & memory consumption making it ideal to listen to music or process audio files while running on a notebook's battery.

 fmedia can decode: .mp3, .ogg (Vorbis, Opus), .opus, .m4a/.mp4 (AAC, ALAC, MPEG), .mka/.mkv (AAC, ALAC, MPEG, Vorbis), .avi (AAC, MPEG), .mpc, .flac, .ape, .wv, .wav.